 OK, i’ll come clean straight away.
 I’ve seen Eat, Pray, Love.
 I need to admit this, because that’s the preconception of Ubud I had in my head when we travelled to inland Bali for a few days.
-This is where Julia Roberts did all her movie stuff, bike riding through jungle mountain roads and past sparkling vistas of brilliant green rice fields shielded by lush tropical backdrops.
+So we got there, and…wait a minute, where are all the rice terrace farms?

 The road was getting worse.
 I sat in the middle of the backseat, holding on to the headrests in front of me, trying not to wipe greasy smears of sweat on the arms of those next to me.
 Cindy sat to my right, holding on to the roof handle to stop herself from being launched … More Nusa Penida – stepping foot on Bali’s untouched island gem

 Keeping a travel blog running after the travel has finished can seem pointless, but, well…it’s not.
 Because of one main reason – I love to write.
 Travel experiences can be so rich, fascinating, or emotionally stirring, there is always something else to write about.